 To arrange for bottle tops to be collected from you or to find out where to deliver them contact us by email at

 and someone will contact you to arrange things.

 Thank you for your support.

-We are currently in the process of updating our whole website.
-Please bear with us while we refresh everything and keep you up to date with what we do and what we have planned.
+We are contnually updating our whole website.
+We actively work to refresh everything and keep you up to date with what we do and what we have planned.